 The Olde Pink House

-I intentionally talked about this restaurant towards the tail end of the blog post because although the food was definitely embodying southern charm cuisine, I want to emphasize to anyone planning a trip to book your reseverations at least 6 weeks in advance.
+I intentionally talked about this restaurant towards the tail end of the blog post because although the food definitely embodies southern charm cuisine, I want to emphasize to anyone planning a trip to book your reservations at least 6 weeks in advance.

-When we arrived to the restaurant, we were told that there would be a 2 hour wait and that there was no seating in the main dining area and that the only dining rooms available that would take us after waiting 2 hours was the tavern which is a dining room in the basement and the archway-which is to the side of the restaurant.
+When we arrived at the restaurant, we were told that there would be a 2-hour wait and that there was no seating in the main dining area and that the only dining room available that would take us after waiting 2 hours was the tavern which is a dining room in the basement and the archway-which is to the side of the restaurant.

 We decided on the archway because it had a little more light and had its own entrance.
-The food was nothing short of amazing, I had the southern fried chicken, macaroni, and greens.
+The food was nothing short of amazing, I had southern fried chicken, macaroni, and greens, delish!